International Center for Promotion of Enterprises: Origins

 The ICPE traces its origins to the International Center for Public Enterprises in Developing Countries set up on a UN initiative in 1974, which was reconstituted as an intergovernmental organization in 1980 with more than 40 developing countries as its member states and Yugoslavia as the host country.
 In 1997 the name was changed to International Center for Promotion of Enterprises by a Resolution of the ICPE Assembly in keeping up with the changed economic and political priorities of the new host country, Slovenia.

 Organization

 The center is governed by its statute which is also incorporated in a Slovenian law.
 According to Article 6 of the statute, only developing countries can be members of the center.
 The headquarter agreement between the center and the host country is also incorporated in a Slovenian law.
-The organs of the center are the director-general, the Assembly and the council.
-The director-general is elected by the Assembly on the recommendation of the council.
-The director-general is the chief executive officer of the center with full powers to administer the center under the instructions of the council.
-The post of director general is vacant since May 2019.
-Currently, the seniormost officer of the ICPE is executive manager, David Tavželj.
+The organs of the center are the executive-director, the Assembly and the council.
+The Executive Director is elected by the Assembly on the recommendation of the council.
+The Executive Director is the chief executive officer of the center with full powers to administer the center under the instructions of the council.
+The post of Executive Director is currently held by David Tavželj.